 Coming from Powerhouse Film as part of their Indicator Series is the Greek production The Devil’s Men.
-This 1976 production was filmed in Greece featuring a few big names, admittedly at a difficult point during their careers, and was released in the US The Land of the Minotaur.
+Released in 1976 and featured a few big names, admittedly at a difficult point during their careers, this was originally released in the US The Land of the Minotaur.

 Riding on the swash for the 70’s satanic horror movement The Devil’s Men is a curious offering that has been ignored for years.
 This might be director Kostas Karagiannis best known, international work and his only foray into mainstream horror.
 Karagiannis would be best known for indigenous comedy movies, notably 7 other films with The Devil’s Men’s hunky mop headed hero Kostas Karagiorgis.

 The film follows a variety of characters as they visit a small town on a Greek island and promptly disappear.
 Donald Pleasence plays a priest who is determined to get to the bottom of the disappearances, harassing the police who are not taking them seriously.
 Eventually he joins forces with Karagiorgis, a private detective from New York and the scrumptious Luan Peters.
 The three leap into action.

 The story is a mess, loaded with plot holes and obvious gaffs.
 Instead the film relies on the leads to keep things moving and some fairly fun set design to maintain interest.
 Hampering this is Cushing’s apparent boredom.
 A year before he found a new audience in Star Wars he delivers a cold performance rambling through some of the gibberish he is charged with delivering.
 There is a little more fun to be had when Pleasence and Cushing are on the screen, on opposite sides, quibble and bicker making for the more enjoyable moments.